 To date, TMDLs have been developed for fecal coliform bacteria, phosphorus, pH, and oxygen demanding substances for many waterbodies.
 Development of additional TMDLs is currently underway.
 Wasteload allocations have been developed for numerous waterbodies for ammonia and oxygen demanding substances.
-While not TMDLs, these WLAs in many cases constitute the maximum allowable loading to the waterbody.
-WLAs for phosphorus have been developed for several waterbodies including Eighteen Mile Creek, Reedy River, Bush River and Catawba River, with efforts underway or planned for development of nutrient TMDLs for the Reedy River and Catawba River.
+While not TMDLs, these WLAs in many cases constitute the maxim allowable loading to the waterbody.
+Wasteload allocations for metals and other toxicants, that in many cases can be considered the maximum available loading to the stream, are now developed on a routine basis.
+TMDLs WLAs for phosphorus have been developed for several streams including Eighteen Mile Creek, Reedy River, Bush River and Catawba River.
+There are also efforts underway for development of nutrient TMDLs for the Reedy River, Catawba River and a tributary of Lake Marion.
 Development of new TMDLs is expected to play an increasingly important part in the overall wasteload allocation process as SCDHEC continues implementation of the basin planning and permitting strategy with emphasis on restoring the State's impaired waters.